 Qatar’s flag carrier has lie-flat beds on all its Australian flights, including some which feature the QSuite.
 You’ll get a sliding privacy door as well as delicious food and attentive customer service.

 Singapore Airlines offers one of the best Business Class products in the world.
-And we’re lucky to have flights to Singapore from Sydney, Melbourne, Brisbane, Perth, Adelaide and Canberra.
+We’re lucky to have flights to Singapore from Sydney, Melbourne, Brisbane, Perth, Adelaide and Canberra.